 4. When she looks at you, smile, point to her headphones and confidently ask, “Can you take off your headphones for a minute?” as you pretend to be taking headphones off your head, so she fully understands what you mean.
 (Facepalm!)

 6. In most cases, you won’t have to go to that extreme, but some girls are shy and will be hesitant about taking their headphones off initially.
 If she doesn’t want to take off her headphones, it’s probably a good sign that she doesn’t want to talk to you, so just respect that and leave the interaction.
-(Most intelligent beings would have got this by Step 3)
+(Most intelligent beings would have stopped by Step 3)

 But things take a slightly sinister turn when he starts dispensing advice on